DavidSignalsss/AmpSignals/README.md

 - **Low Latency** - Optimized for live playing
 - **Responsive Design** - Works on desktop and tablet

-### Running the App
+### Running the IR's files

-1. Locate the folder containing this project.
+1. Locate the folder containing this files.
-2. Double-click `index.html`.
+2. Add Impulse Responses (IRs)
-3. Click "INITIALIZE SYSTEM" to start the audio engine.
+3. Place your cabinet IR files in the /assets/irs/ folder

 ## Features